Skip to main content

 Screenshot showing non-equivalence but a difference of zero

-While this isn’t a bug, it is illustrative how we’ve discovered some of the outer reaches of our target code’s behavior, more than we’d even be able to discover with a very thorough reading.
+While this isn’t a bug, it is illustrative of how we’ve discovered some of the outer reaches of our target code’s behavior, more than we’d even be able to discover with a very thorough reading.

 Fuzzing even longer after adding this check, we will eventually find examples where the differences in float arithmetic are measurable, but tiny (either in absolute or relative terms).